 Nearly all human relationships involve give-and-take, and all such relationships break down when one or both parties do too much taking and not enough giving.
 In fact, the tension between individual and collective interest arises not only between us but within us. … Complex cells have been cooperating for about a billion years.
 Nevertheless, it is not uncommon for some of the cells in an animal's body to start pulling for themselves instead of for the team, a phenomenon known as cancer.

 Greene goes big here.
 As a whole, human emotions—including anger, gratitude, and love—are designed to facilitate cooperation.
 For example, we know it's not rational for strangers to cooperate in a non-iterated prisoner's dilemma.
 But what about friends?
-If two people genuinely like each other, they share emotions.
+If two people genuinely like each other then they share emotions.
 They feel good when their friend feels good.
-Seeing the other suffer makes them sad.
+Seeing the other suffer makes them suffer.
 For genuine friends, cooperating is the selfish choice.
+It's an adaptive phenomenon.

 Disgust and anger have a similar effect by a different route.
 Why should two criminals, Art and Bud, not rat on each other once they are caught?
 Well, what if Art knows Bud to be angry and vindictive?
-Art might predict Bud is truly unhinged—and that if he is betrayed, Bud will ignore all future incentives in favor of revenge.
+Art might even believe Bud to be truly unhinged—if he is betrayed, he will ignore all future incentives in favor of revenge.
 Anticipating Bud's emotional vendetta, Art may (selfishly) cooperate.

-Our being, to its very core, is designed for ingroup cooperation.
-And this is incompatible with outgroup cooperation.
+Greene thinks our being, to its very core, is designed for ingroup cooperation.
+And paradoxically, this cooperation is reliant on outgroup conflict.

 Cooperative tendencies cannot evolve (biologically) unless they confer a competitive advantage on the cooperators.
 Imagine, for example, two groups of herders, one cooperative and one not.
 The cooperative herders limit the sizes of their individual herds, and thus preserve their commons, which allows them to maintain a sustainable food supply.
 The members of the uncooperative group follow the logic of self-interest, adding more and more animals to their respective herds.
 Consequently, they erode their commons, leaving themselves with very little food.
 As a result, the first group, thanks to their cooperative tendencies, can take over… Cooperation evolves not because it's "nice" but because it confers a survival advantage.

-No competition means no cooperation.
-Ingroup and outgroup are ingrained categories.
-Greene largely takes this as obvious and self-evident, but he does provide a few examples to demonstrate the effect.
+No competition means no cooperation, and thus ingroup and outgroup must be natural categories.
+Greene largely takes this as obvious and self-evident, but he does provide examples of how it manifests.

 The effect of partisan support completely obliterated all effects of policy content.
 Liberals liked extreme conservative policies in conservative clothing.
 Conservatives did the same thing.
 [Further], most subjects denied that their judgements were affected by the partisan packaging.
 It's all unconscious.